Anubias nana: A Popular And Low-Maintenance Aquatic Plant

 Substrate

-Anubias Nana is a versatile plant that can tolerate a variety of substrates.
+Anubias nana is a versatile plant that can tolerate a variety of substrates.
 It is an epiphytic plant, meaning it naturally grows attached to rocks, driftwood, or other surfaces rather than being rooted in the substrate.
 As a result, the type of substrate used is not critical for its growth.

 When planting only its roots should be buried into the substrate, not the rhizome.
 The rhizome should not be buried in the substrate but rather attached to hardscape or left partially exposed.
 Growing anubias nana rhizome above the substrate and forms a tight matting of the roots which supports the whole plant above the substrate.
 Quite a lot of tank fishes find their shelter in this matting of the roots later.
 If rotting has already occurred, trim away the affected portions of the rhizome using tools, and provide suitable conditions for the remaining healthy portions to recover.